networknt/light-doc/content/en/concern/client.md

 ---
 # Settings for TLS
 tls:
   # if the server is using self-signed certificate, this need to be false.
-If true, you have to use CA signed certificate
+If true, you have to use CA signed certificate or load
-  # or load truststore that contains the self-signed cretificate.
+  # truststore that contains the self-signed certificate.
   verifyHostname: ${client.verifyHostname:true}
-  # The default trustedNames group used to created default SSL context.
-This is used to create Http2Client.SSL if set.
-  defaultGroupKey: ${client.defaultGroupKey:trustedNames.local}
-  # trusted hostnames, service names, service Ids, and so on.
-  # Note: localhost and 127.0.0.1 are not trustable hostname/ip in general.
-So, these values should not be used as trusted names in production.
-  trustedNames:
-    local: localhost
-    negativeTest: invalidhost
-    empty:
+  # indicate of system load default cert.
+  loadDefaultTrustStore: ${client.loadDefaultTrustStore:true}
-  # trust store contains certifictes that server needs.
+  # trust store contains certificates that server needs.
 Enable if tls is used.
   loadTrustStore: ${client.loadTrustStore:true}
   # trust store location can be specified here or system properties javax.net.ssl.trustStore and password javax.net.ssl.trustStorePassword
   trustStore: ${client.trustStore:client.truststore}
   # trust store password
   trustStorePass: ${client.trustStorePass:password}
-  # key store contains client key and it should be loaded if two-way ssl is uesed.
+  # key store contains client key and it should be loaded if two-way ssl is used.
   loadKeyStore: ${client.loadKeyStore:false}
   # key store location
   keyStore: ${client.keyStore:client.keystore}